-The Deus Ex series has always been about human augmentation, the fight between “naturals” and those with artificial organs, the “augmented”.
+The Deus Ex series has always been about human augmentation, the fight between humans and those with artificial organs.
 In a way, it reflects the debate coming up in the world now with the rise of robots.
-Within this game, you’ll see people who get these artificial organs to survive, whilst some get them to become stronger, this divides the two.
-Does this remind you of anything?
+Within the game, you’ll see people who get the organs in order to survive, whilst some get them to get stronger, this divides the two.
+Remind you of anything?

-The idea of different kinds of people within society doesn’t sit well with the naturals.
-This concept is just like the struggle with LGBTQIA+ people.
-The naturals can be seen as a clever call to cis, straight people who don’t understand the way of LGBTQIA+ people and their lack of “control” over their life.
-Just like the “augmented” within the game, LGBTQIA+ people have to deal with the same hate and segregation.
-Those who use augmentation to get stronger could be a nod to those cis, straight people who claim to be LGBTQIA+ as a sort of fetishization of the community.
-It’s all too clever, Square Enix, I like it.
+The idea of different people within society doesn’t fit well with the humans.
+Just like LGBTQIA+ people.
+Humans can be seen as a clever call to cis, straight people who don’t understand the way of LGBTQIA+ people and their lack of “control” with their life.
+Just like the “robots” within the game, LGBTQIA+ people have to deal with the same hate and segregation.
+Those who use augmentation in order to get stronger could be a nod to those cis, straight people who claim to be LGBTQIA+ as a sort of fetishisation of the community.
+It’s all too clever Square Enix.
+I like it.

-Do you know another community Deus Ex is a metaphor for?
+Do you know another community Deus Ex could be a metaphor for?
 The POC community.
-Throughout the games, the augmented are seen almost like “freaks” and “dangerous”.
-Those people are unable to travel normally without being harassed by guards, white women looking fearfully at you protecting their children, and they expect the augmented to sit in a designated area.
-If that doesn’t remind you of a certain period within American history, go pick up a book.
+Throughout the games, augmented humans are seen almost like “freaks” and “dangerous”.
+Those people are unable to travel within being harassed by guards, white women looking fearfully at you protecting their children, and the expectation to sit in a designated area.
+If that doesn’t remind you of a certain time period within American history, go pick up a book.

 How clever is this game?
 It represents the hardships of TWO communities in one game, I think it’s a masterpiece right there.
-I love how unapologetic this message is throughout the whole game, letting its presence be known that this is happening, this is the society, you are virtually living it.
-It lets you, the player, know that you too are living in this society, and it is horrible.
+I love how unapologetic it is throughout the whole game, letting its presence know that this is happening, this is the society you are virtually living it.
+It lets you, the player, know that you too are living in this society.

-Whilst yes, they had “less than ideal sales”, I still believe this is a perfect pick if you want to play a quality game that emphasizes the issues within society and allows pacifism.
-This game gets a very rare journalist approved signature!
+Whilst yes they had “less than ideal sales”, I still believe this is a perfect pick if you want to play a quality game that emphasizes the issues within society and allows pacifism.
+This game gets a journalist approved signature!